-5.3.2.4 NFID
+5.2.10.2 Network Function ID (NFID)

-The NF shall populate the NFID field with a value that identifies the NF to the MF.
+The NF may populate the NFID field with a value that identifies the NF to the MF.
 The format and content of the field is left to the relevant LI architecture to define.
-Depending on the architecture and deployment scenarios, it may be used as a way to identify the type of NF
+Depending on the architecture and deployment scenarios, it may be used as a way to identify the type of NF.

-The NF shall be given as a string.

-EDITOR’S NOTE – may wish to consider this format further

-5.3.2.5 Interception Point ID
+5.2.10.3 Interception Point ID (IPID)

-The NF may optionally populate the InterceptionPointID field with a value that identifies the point of interception within the NF.
+The NF may optionally populate the IPID field with a value that identifies the point of interception within the NF.
 The format and content of the field is left to the relevant LI architecture and implementation to define.

-The InterceptionPointID shall be given as a string.

-EDITOR’S NOTE – may wish to consider this format further

-5.3.3 Sequence Number
+5.2.10.4 Sequence Number

 The NE may optionally populate the SequenceNumber field with the sequence number of the X3 PDU.
 If used, the SequenceNumber shall start at zero and increment by one for each X3 PDU in the same context.